openstax/vscode-h5p/README.md

 ## TODO

-- [ ] On save, zip the content and save it to the workspace or specified location
+- [ ] On save, save h5p.json and content.json to the workspace or specified
+      location (partially done, need configuration options)
+- [ ] Public/private switch (determines where files save to)
-- [ ] Add command to open the manager
+- [x] Add command to open the manager
-- [ ] Contextual menu option for h5p files
 - [ ] Extension settings
 - [ ] Bundle extension to vsix
 - [ ] Add tests
 - [ ] CI/CD
+- [ ] Support for extra openstax metadata with editor.
+It should be okay to save this metadata next to the h5p.json and content.json.
+H5P spec allows inclusion of arbitrary json files, so it would be safe to include this in the final h5p file too.

 ## Author